benjivou/AL-class/deliverables/status.md

 # Weekly  Report

+## Week 44
+**Done :**
+- The Android App can scan a QR Code
+- The Android App Navigation graph is done
+- We try our first connecxion between the Controller App to the Node Server **Future tasks planned :**
+- End Scenario of scanning a ticket
+- End Scenario of creating a fraud

+**Color & Feedbacks of the week**
+- Android Application: Issue cause by the integration of the QR scanner integration : Orange

 ## Week 43
 **Done :**
 - Add architecture details and justification (which component is used + flow)